If you like beer, you should love forests.

 His brother, brewmaster John Trogner, adds, “Water is by far the biggest ingredient in beer.
 It’s the canvas that we paint on, and without a reliably clean and healthy source of water, great beer simply isn’t possible.
 We’re excited to be partnering with TNC.”

 Watch a one-minute video highlighting the connections between healthy forests, water and beer.

 Founded in Pennsylvania in 1996 by brothers John and Chris Trogner, Tröegs Independent Brewing is driven by a sense of adventure and curiosity.
 From the beginning, the brewery has been built by family, friends and kindred spirits who share a love of great beer.

+Resistant to fit into any specific category, the folks at Tröegs take bits and pieces from English ale, German lager and other traditions to explore and develop new varieties of great-tasting beer.
 Bringing their beers and homemade snacks to life involves securing local ingredients from producers who become business associates and also friends.
 As Central Pennsylvania natives, Chris and John Trogner endeavor to make a positive impact by supporting local vendors, producers and causes they believe will collectively help the region to flourish.
 They pursue these relationships from their little corner of the beer world in Hershey, Pennsylvania.

 Launched right here in Pennsylvania, The Nature Conservancy's Working Woodlands program engages landowners in managing forests to benefit nature and people.